FAQs – Transition to School

 Outside of School Hours Care will be re-opening in Week 2 of Term 4, (from Monday 12th October).
 Students that have to attend school in week 1 can attend OSHC.

 Will school look like this for the rest of this year?

 As advice from the Victorian Chief Medical officer changes regarding the safe operation of schools the department would change their approach to relax practices further.

 Are all schools operating the same way?

-- All schools in Victoria receive the same directions from the Victorian State Government and we are required to follow those directions.
+All schools in Victoria receive the same directions from the Victorian State Government and we are all required to follow those directions.

 Will all Campuses across the College have the same rules?